pidin

 - Show the contents of the system page.
 You can specify which section to print by

-indicating a name (e.g. the command pidin syspage=asinfo displays
+indicating a name (e.g., the command pidin syspage=asinfo displays

 the asinfo section).
-The default is all.
+The default is to show all sections.

 For example, if you want to find out how much space the image file system (IFS) occupies in the memory, run the following command: